October 2025 News

 National Seniors Day | Oct 1, 2025

+On National Seniors Day, we recognize and honour the incredible contributions of seniors across our country.
 Your wisdom, dedication, and lifelong commitment continue to strengthen our communities and inspire future generations.

 Thank you, seniors, for all you have done—and continue to do—for Canada.